aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 * *string*

-Here the string is either an typed object named already (either as a Let, Param or as a definition) or is the name of a local variable.
+Here the string is either an typed object named already (imported from a signature or declared using Let, Param or Def) or is the name of a local variable.

 ### Proofs